conda-incubator/conda-project/README.md

 ## Exit this shell to de-activate.
 ```

-And in the activated environment you can launch editors or run commands:
+And in the activated environment you can launch editors or run commands.
+For example, since we included
+the `notebook` package we can launch Jupyter Notebook from the activated environment:

 ```text
 (default) > jupyter notebook